 Taking just a few minutes to get ready in the morning can help you feel more productive throughout the day.
 So get out of your pajamas!
 Take a shower.
 Do your hair.
 Whatever helps you feel alive will help you to also feel more productive.

-Bundle up your errands whenever you can
+Combine your errands whenever you can

 Complete as many errands in one trip as you can to save time.
 It’ll also save gas money and mental energy!